 Above: That’s the door that had been walled over.
 The dinette bench was designed to include storage; originally, there was a planter in that spot.
 The light is vintage — “simple” — Heidi searched long and hard for a light that wouldn’t compete with the starbursts on the wall.

-All the cabinetry is new — but built to look just like the originals, both in design and stain color.
+All the cabinetry is new — but built to look just like the originals, both in material (the birch wood), design (slab doors with radius edging, and not a complete overlay), and stain color.
 Their cabinet maker is Trent Nielsen of Integrity Cabinets and Woodwork in Las Vegas (no website, but google for the phone number, etc.) Heidi said that getting all these birch cabinets — yes, the entire kitchen — was accomplished very affordably.

 Above: One the other side of the doorway, the original cabinets were built all the way to the ceiling, kind of like pantry cabinets (see the before shot, above).
 For symmetry (and because there already was plenty of storage in the kitchen) Heidi and Scott downsized this configuration in their remodel.